Skip to content

 Bashisms

-As a reminder, this style guide is specific to Bash.
+As a reminder, this style guide is designed specifically for Bash scripting.
 When given a choice, ALWAYS prefer Bash built-ins or keywords over external commands or sh(1) syntax.

-2. Readability: While Bashisms generally enhance readability, certain functionalities, such as parameter expansion syntax, can be confusing for beginners.
-However, the robustness and efficiency of Bashisms make them worth the learning curve.
+2. Readability: While Bashisms generally improve readability, some features, such as the parameter expansion syntax, may be confusing for beginners.
+However, the robustness and efficiency they offer make them worth learning.

 Conditional Tests

-Conditional tests are fundamental to any programming language, enabling decision-making based on evaluating expressions.
+Conditional tests are essential in any programming language, allowing decision-making based on evaluating expressions.
 Bash provides several constructs for these tests, including [ ... ], [[ ... ]], and the test command.

 Guidelines